 Plasmapheresis can be used to alleviate hyperviscosity.
 Plasmapheresis involves the following steps:

-1. A catheter is placed into a vein in your neck, groin, or under your collarbone.
+1. A healthcare professional places a catheter into a vein in your neck, in your groin, or under your collarbone.

 2. Blood flows through the catheter and into a special machine.